 The scheduler operates on threads.
 A thread is a single, sequential flow of control within a process.
-Within a single thread, there is a single point of execution.
-Most traditional processes consist of a single thread.
+Within a given thread is a single point of execution.
+Most traditional processes consist of only one thread and one point of execution.

-Using DECthreads, Compaq's multithreading run-time library, a programmer can create several threads within a process.
-Threads execute independently, and within a multithreaded process, each thread has its own point of execution.
+Using POSIX Threads, Compaq's multithreading run-time library, a programmer can create several threads within a process.
+Threads execute independently and, within a multithreaded process, each thread has its own point of execution.